scottTomaszewski/5e-markdown/README.md

 ## Usage

-As is, Github Actions for this repo will only generate markdown for the SRD.
+As is, Github Actions for this repo will only generate markdown for the DMG, MM, and PHB.
 To generate markdown for content you own, start by making a (private) github repo using this repo as a template (See [Github Docs - Creating a repository from a template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template))

 ![image](https://user-images.githubusercontent.com/5295276/200853381-ba0f4da4-3117-40bc-924b-8c824056baa1.png)

 In your newly generated repo,

 1. Update the `config.json` file with the sources you want.
-For information on how to use this file, see the json5e-convert-cli [json documentation](https://github.com/ebullient/json5e-convert-cli#additional-parameters)
+For information on how to use this file, see the json5e-convert-cli [Using A Configuration File](https://github.com/ebullient/ttrpg-convert-cli#using-a-configuration-file)
 2. There is also a `versions.json` file with two additional fields: `json5e_convert_cli_version` for the version of json5e-convert-cli and `version_5etools` for the version of 5etools
 3. Commit and push the change
 4. Wait up to 20 minutes for the cli converter to do its thing